-Throughout this past year, we saw the emergence of many considerations—both internal and external, cultural and sociopolitical—that will factor heavily into the 2021 DEI landscape.
-In the spirit of putting human resources (HR) and diversity leadership in the best position to succeed, we have outlined here the three most pressing diversity, equity and inclusion trends we see coming in 2021.
+DEI has become a core value and contributor to organizational success.
+Throughout this past year, we saw the emergence of many considerations—both internal and external, cultural and sociopolitical—that will factor heavily into the 2022 DEI landscape.
+In the spirit of putting human resources (HR) and diversity leadership in the best position to succeed, we have outlined here the three most pressing diversity, equity and inclusion trends we see coming in 2022.
 If you haven’t already, take a moment to first understand what diversity, equity, and inclusion really mean.

 1. An expanding and evolving remote workforce

 To say that the COVID-19 pandemic has disrupted the global workforce is a bit of an understatement.
-Many have had to adapt to new remote working environments, with no end currently in sight.
-While some will eventually return to office environments once the pandemic subsides, experts now predict a strong shift toward remote workforces.
+Many have had to adapt to new remote working environments, with ever-shifting return to office dates.
+While some will eventually return to office environments once the pandemic subsides, employees are now calling for a permanent move to remote workforces.

 From a business perspective, moving toward a “distributed” model can make a lot of sense; less business travel, lower risk of outbreaks that might disrupt operations, and far less overhead without the need for a brick and mortar workspace.